-Site Name: Site Ref/Policy Number: Leigh Park Centre L138 Description of Site: Leigh Park District Centre includes a mixture of uses including shops, community uses, offices and housing.
+Site Name: Site Ref/Policy Number: Leigh Park Centre L138

+Leigh Park District Centre includes a mixture of uses including shops, community uses, offices and housing.
 Residential areas surround the centre on all sides.

-Known Constraints: Depending on the scope and scale of resulting development the roads/pavements may require reconfiguration • TPOs Southern Water have advised that sewerage capacity in network closest to site is limited Underlying sewage/waste infrastructure Existing Transport Provision: Local bus services Existing Accessibility to Local Services/Facilities: Leigh Park District Centre Site Opportunities: Opportunity to regenerate and improve district ct centre New homes including affordable housing Policy L138 - Site Specific Development Requirements: Existing access points and highways to be utilised Design and layout should aim to retain and protect TPO trees Need to safeguard existing facilities and retain Improve frontage and prominence from the road network surrounding the centre Transport Statement required to inform planning application A coordinated approach needs to be taken to Southern Water request connection to the set ewerage system at the nearest point of adequate capacity Appropriate easement from existing sewage/waste infrastructure or diversion of infrastructure
+- Depending on the scope and scale of resulting development the roads/pavements may require reconfiguration - TPOs - Southern Water have advised that sewerage capacity in network closest to site is limited - Underlying sewage/waste infrastructure

+• Leigh Park District Centre

+- Opportunity to regenerate and improve district centre - New homes including affordable housing

+- Existing access points and highways to be utilised - Design and layout should aim to retain and protect TPO trees - Need to safeguard existing facilities and retail offer in the centre - Improve frontage and prominence from the road network surrounding the centre - Transport Statement required to inform planning application - A coordinated approach needs to be taken to the delivery of this mixed use site - Southern Water request connection to the sewerage system at the nearest point of adequate capacity - Appropriate easement from existing sewage/waste infrastructure or diversion of infrastructure